edgedb/easy-edgedb/README.md

 };
 ```

 But he has some sort of relationship to Dracula, similar to the `MinorVampire` type but different.
-He is also quite strong, as we will see later, so we gave him 10.
-We will have to think about his relationship with Dracula later.
+He is also quite strong (as we will see later), so we gave him a `strength` of 10.
+Later on we'll learn more and more about him and his relationship with Dracula.

 ## Time to practice